Hannah Comp was born on Dec. 13, 1840, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp Sr. She may also have used the name "Ada."

 Then by 1910 he moved to Cumberland, MD, where he boarded with his sister Hannah Hillegass.
 He was a two-decade employee of the Kelly-Springfield Tire Company, operating an elevator at its Cumberland tire plant, retiring in about 1940.

-William belonged to St. Mark's Church.
+William is known to have belonged to St. Mark's Church.

 While in the Hillegass home in Cumberland on Jan.
 3, 1948, William suffered a fatal heart attack and died.
 The Cumberland Evening Times noted that Rev. Carl H. Clapp, of St. Mark's Church, preached the funeral sermon.
 Burial was in Dry Ridge Reformed Cemetery, known in more recent times as Trinity United Church of Christ Cemetery near Buffalo Mills.